layilin/SP23-33852/glossary.md

 - Bermuda cedar \(*Juniperus bermudiana*\).
 A species of cedar native to Bermuda that was used by early colonists as building material and fuel.
 By the 1830s, the ship-building industry had denuded Bermuda of most of its indigenous cedars.
 It is still a critically endangered species.

-- Bois d'anise.
-Anise wood.
-The leaves of some varieties of avocado give off a scent of anise when crushed.

-- Bonavist.
-A species of bean \(*Lablab purpureus*\) whose native range includes the Cape Verde Islands, tropical and southern Africa, Madagascar, and India.
+- Bonavist (*Lablab purpureus*).
+A species of bean whose native range includes the Cape Verde Islands, tropical and southern Africa, Madagascar, and India.

 - Broom-bush.
 Gilmore identifies the broom bush as possibly *Sida acuta*, a plant native to Central America with yellow flowers that open in the morning.

 - Cacao \(*Theobroma cacao*\).
-Also called cocô.
 The cacao tree is the source of chocolate, which is made from the seeds of the cacao tree.
 Cacao is native to Central and South America and was first cultivated by Amerindians thousands of years ago.
 Europeans first encountered cacao in Mexico, where the Aztecs placed a high value on it: cacao was prepared into chocolate drinks that were consumed by the Aztec elite, as well as during religious rituals, and cacao seeds were used as currency and tribute.
 Cacao was first brought to the Caribbean by Spaniards, who established plantations to supply Europe with chocolate.
 Although some Europeans initially found the taste of chocolate off-putting (the Aztecs did not add sugar to their chocolate), it was being consumed in Europe in significant quantities by the seventeenth century, when it was branded as a kind of miracle food that would give its consumers health and strength.
 For instance, see the title of Henry Stubbe's 1662 treatise on chocolate, entitled *The Indian Nectar*, which portrayed chocolate not only as a health food but also as an aphrodisiac.
 There were also reports from seventeenth-century Jamaica that sailors and others who had to perform hard labor consumed it regularly.
 It is possible that maroons living in the mountains of Jamaica consumed chocolate as a subsistence food, too (Hughes, *The American Physitian* 131).
 There are three main varieties of cacao used in commercial chocolate production today: the Forastero, the Trinitario, and the Criollo.
 The Criollo is the most prized variety.
 The name "cacao" is derived from the Nahuatl word *cacahuatl*, and the scientific name *Theobroma cacao* also includes a Greek term that translates to "food of the gods."

 - Calaba \(*Calophyllum antillanum*\).
 A hardwood tree whose native range includes Central America and the Caribbean.